Personality Tests in Swiss Job Interviews

 Well-designed tests measure stable personality traits and behavioural preferences – how someone typically acts, not how they perform under acute stress.
 Importantly: tests do not measure intelligence, technical skill, or learning ability.
 They supplement structured interviews and technical assessments but do not replace them.

-Swiss employers typically use test results as a conversation starter: "Your profile suggests you tend to work more conceptually and introvertedly – how does that show up in your day-to-day?"
-This gives you the opportunity to contextualise and deepen your profile.
+Swiss employers typically use test results as a conversation starter, not a pass/fail gate: "Your profile suggests you tend to work more conceptually and introvertedly, how does that show up in your day-to-day work?"
+This gives you the opportunity to contextualise your profile, add nuance, and show self-awareness.
+Candidates who can discuss their own results thoughtfully, acknowledging both strengths and development areas, consistently score well in the debrief conversation.

 Frequently Asked Questions